 Students completing a degree within the College of Letters & Science should be aware that none of the courses within the Graphic Design certificate count as LAS credits (L&S).

 All students should work with their primary academic advisors to assess if the certificate will work within their academic plan.

-Students intending to declare the Graphic Design Certificate must meet with the certificate advisor in the Art department.
-Students may declare this certificate program at any time during the academic year.
+Students intending to complete the Graphic Design certificate can find the declaration form on the School of Education's Certificate Programs page.
+The declaration for this certificate program can be submitted at any time during the academic year.

 Undergraduate students in good academic standing, with a cumulative GPA of 2.50 or higher, and who have completed either ART 102 Two-Dimensional Design or ART 107 Introduction to Digital Forms with a grade of B or higher, may declare this certificate.
 University Special students are also eligible to complete this certificate if they started at UW-Madison and graduated before completing the requirements.

 Students participating in the Art–B.S., Art Education, or Art–BFA degree programs may not declare this certificate.
 Auditors are also not eligible.

 The Graphic Design Certificate requires a minimum of 18 credits as distributed below.
 At least 12 credits must be completed in residence in the Art Department.
 Study abroad credits do not count toward the residency requirement.

 Completion of the certificate requires a 2.75 grade point average across all certificate coursework.

 |To declare the certificate, complete either course with a grade of B or better|

 |ART 102||Two-Dimensional Design (preferred)||3|